tobigiwa/screenMonitor/README.md

 > `make all`

-This would run a dependencies-check first, if all is fufilled, it then compile all four binaries.
+This would run a dependencies-check first, if all is fufilled, it then compiles all four binaries.
 It would also place the binaries in your `GOPATH/bin` directory and add to two .desktop file to your `~/.config/autostart` for the `daemon and the tray-Icon`.

 ## Development